Javier Báez: Early life

+Amateur career

 Báez attended Arlington Country Day School (ACD) in Jacksonville, Florida.
 His coach at ACD, Ron Dickerson, noted that initially scouts were not impressed by him, noting his talent, but not believing he could become a star.
 Dickerson emphasized that Báez's work ethic was responsible for positioning him as a real prospect.
 As a sophomore, he had a .463 batting average with 38 hits, of which nine were doubles and 13 were home runs.
 Making 82 plate appearances in 25 games, he also gathered 60 runs batted in (RBIs).
-By the time that his junior season was over, Báez was a highly rated Aflac All-American.
-In his senior season, he recorded 64 hits in 83 at-bats to gather an average of .771, which included 20 doubles and 22 home runs.
+By the time his junior season was over, Báez was a highly rated Aflac All-American.
+In his senior season, he recorded 64 hits in 83 at-bats to gather an average of .771, which included 20 doubles and 10 home runs.
 In total, Báez recorded 52 RBIs in 30 games.
 During his time at ACD, he never played a position steadily.
 After working at second base, Báez was moved to shortstop once the team lost a player.
 Besides these positions, he also played as a center fielder and as a catcher.
 He committed to play college baseball at Jacksonville University.